Set Current Location

 The main attraction at this multi-galleried museum is the Alaska Gallery, which features more than 1,000 pieces of history, artwork and photography by Alaskans.
 Five other galleries are housed in the downtown-area museum, showcasing a variety of temporary exhibits from all over the world, as well as a Children's Gallery that is sure to delight visiting families.
 Visitors to the Anchorage Museum at Rasmuson Center can also attend after-hours events, art classes, and lectures that are sure to spark the imagination.

 In 1970 this magnificent area was declared a state park.
-Located within the municipality of Anchorage, Chugach State Park includes roughly 500,000 acres of the Chugach Range and the surrounding landscape.
-With a 5,000 foot vertical rise and three major campgrounds to the north of Anchorage, this wilderness area is filled with wildlife including moose, wolves, brown and black bears and more.
-A favorite hike is the 1.5 mile Flattop Mountain Hike which begins at the end of Toilsome Hill Road.
+Located within the municipality of Anchorage, Chugach State Park includes roughly 500,000 acres (202,343 hectares) of the Chugach Range and the surrounding landscape.
+The Eklutna Lake is the park's most unique proposition that beautifully mirrors the surrounding environs over its glassy surface.
+With a 5,000 foot (1,524 meters) vertical rise and three major campgrounds to the north of Anchorage, this wilderness area is filled with wildlife including moose, wolves, brown and black bears and more.
+It's a paradise for outdoor enthusiasts offering a plethora of activities that allow one to get up, close and personal with nature.

 Prepare to pet, feed and photograph both adult and baby reindeer at Anchorage's fascinating Reindeer Farm.
 Gentle and tame, these "deer" are accustomed to visitors and are very friendly.
 Owner Tom Williams actually grew up on this beautiful farm and transformed it from a dairy farm to a reindeer wonderland in the late 1980s.
 Today, visitors can also marvel at elk and bison, and can go on a horseback ride up up the nearby Butte.